OGEMAW COUNTY 911 CENTRAL DISPATCH

 In addition to answering 911 calls from the public, we are the primary dispatch center for five law enforcement agencies, eight fire departments, and three EMS stations within Ogemaw County.
 Central Dispatch handles all of the radio communications for these response agencies.
 Central Dispatch also receives and disseminates vital information to officers on traffic stops and complaints through the State of Michigan LEIN system.
 This information provides officers with data on individuals that may have warrants or violations, as well as identifying individuals that may be a safety risk to the public.

 Ogemaw County established its Enhanced 911 system in 1993.
 It operated under the direction of the Sheriff's Office until October 2005, when the County Board of Commissioners established Ogemaw County Central Dispatch as its own department within the County.
-Currently Central Dispatch is located within the Sheriff's Office, with plans for a new location in the near future.
+Central Dispatch is located at the County Annex Building.

 For any incident that requires immediate police, fire, or medical assistance, call 911.